jakubbortlik/readline.vim/README.md

 with.
 The Readline default bindings is a mixture of traditional Unix and Emacs bindings.

-This plugins implements a subset of Readline's default keyboard commands to Vim's command-line mode.
-Mappings available include deletion and navigation by words and other useful stuff.
+This plugin implements a subset of Readline's default keyboard commands to Vim's command-line mode and a yet smaller subset to the insert mode.

+See [the documentation](./doc/readline.txt) for documentation of all mappings implemented by this plugin.

 Features
 --------